-According to data released by health watchdog NHS Improvements, July 2016 saw a continuance in upward trend of “never event” occurrence in UK hospitals, highlighting a worrying trend towards greater risks of clinical negligence facing hospital patients.
+According to data released by health watchdog NHS Improvements, July 2016 saw a continuance in the upward trend of “never event” occurrence in UK hospitals, highlighting a worrying trend towards greater risks of clinical negligence facing hospital patients.

 “Never events” represent critical, catastrophic failures in the delivery of care that rank so seriously they should never in fact be allowed to happen.
 When they do, patients are left in a position where they may be entitled to medical negligence compensation as recompense for unnecessary suffering and loss, making it all the more important for a cash-strapped NHS to prevent them, if prevention of suffering is not reason enough.
-Nonetheless, NHS Improvements recorded no fewer than 31 July Never Events; up three on the preceding month and averaging one for every day of the month.
+Nonetheless, NHS Improvements recorded no fewer than 31 July Never Events; up to three on the preceding month and averaging one for every day of the month.

 NHS Trusts Across the UK Continue to Make Serious Errors